Disorder-induced damping of spin excitations in Cr-doped BaFe$_2$As$_2$

 In the paramagnetic state, ARPES measurements of CrBFA reveal the increase in the hole pockets caused by Cr and the increasing electronic correlations, as characterized by the fractional scaling of the self-energy as a function of binding energy \citep{2024_cantarino_CrBFA}, a characteristic property of Hund's metals \citep{fernandes_iron_2022,georges_hund-metal_2024}.

 At $T=20$ K, the BFA sample shows the typical $d_{xz/yz}$ orbital splitting from stripe-type itinerant order [Fig. \ref{fig:lowTARPES}(a)], reflecting the itinerant spin character in the AFM phase.
 The same reconstruction is present for Mn substitutions up to $8.5\%$ along both $\Gamma$X and YZ cuts \citep{cantarino_incoherent_2023}.
 In contrast, for $8.5\%$ Cr substitution [Fig. \ref{fig:lowTARPES}(b)], no such reconstruction is observed.
-Instead, the bands crossing the FS around X (mainly $d_{xy}$) become noticeably flatter, especially in the ordered state.
+Instead, the bands crossing the Fermi surface around X (mainly $d_{xy}$) become noticeably flatter, especially in the ordered state.

-The absence of the electronic structure reconstruction in the case of CrBFA implies a more localized nature for the magnetic ground state at this doping, as also observed in previous experiments \citep{kobayashi_carrier_2016, clancy_high-resolution_2012}.
+The absence of the electronic structure reconstruction in the case of CrBFA implies a more localized nature for the magnetic ground state at this doping, as also observed in previous experiments \citep{kobayashi_carrier_2016, clancy_high-resolution_2012} and is consistent with the weaker orthorhombicity discussed above, since the $d_{xz}/d_{yz}$ splitting is intrinsically tied to the structural and magnetic phase transitions.
 Motivated by these observations, we developed and solved a theoretical XXZ model of localized spins to calculate the effect of the doping disorder on the magnetic excitations' damping and dispersion, as detailed in the Supplemental Material \ref{appA_theory}.

 Figure \ref{fig:theory} shows theoretical results (dashed magenta line).
 Panels (a) and (b) present the dynamical structure factor, including intensities and linewidths (damping) as a function of Cr content $x$.
 We adopted $J_1=18.75$ meV to reproduce the magnon bandwidth at $x=0$.
-The dashed white rectangles mark regions that are shown in more detail in the insets, wherein the color maps are rescaled to ease comparison with the experiment.
-Panel (c) shows the structure factor at $\mathbf{q} = \bar{Y}$ versus energy for different $x$, while panel (d) presents, for comparison, the experimental fitted magnon function for the same $\mathbf{q}$ point.
-Theory curves are sharper due to the finite-size resolution of the calculations.
+The dashed white rectangles mark experimentally accessible regions that are shown in more detail in the insets, wherein the color maps are rescaled to ease comparison with the experiment.
+Panel (c) shows the structure factor at $\mathbf{q} = \bar{Y}$ versus energy for different $x$, while panel (d) presents, for comparison, the experimental magnon, after elastic and phonon subtraction, for the same $\mathbf{q}$ point.
+The finite width of the theoretical curve at $x=0$ is due to the finite-size resolution of the calculations.